 For retail operators interested in the ability to quickly engage customers in the midst of any rapid change in local conditions or market dynamics, the overarching challenge has become threefold: securing a customer base that will opt in to mobile technology in advance of receiving real-time communications; employing talent that can creatively craft breakthrough notifications; and adopting a technology environment focused on making the most of opportunistic omnichannel customer experiences.

 Indeed, retail operators who proficiently use next-generation location-based and mobile solutions can make the most out of every individual interaction and stand to benefit from measured increases in sales, service, customer satisfaction, organizational alignment and competitiveness.
 Vibes Media is one technology provider of products for GPS-enabled, location-aware mobile devices that can access latitude and longitude coordinates near stores in order to trigger important notifications.
 Contextual marketing tools from Pitney Bowes allow marketers to deliver messages to customers at any time and place, across preferred channels of communication.
 Moreover, one can imagine how geodemographic segmentation offerings from ESRI could have been used to proactively beat competing Chicago retailers to the punch in the hotly contested local shopping arena.
-Our benchmark vr_LA_location_analytics_delivers_business_valueresearch on location analytics finds a variety of ways in which such systems can benefit businesses; improving the customer experience is the one most often cited (by 20% of participants).
+Our benchmark research on location analytics finds a variety of ways in which such systems can benefit businesses; improving the customer experience is the one most often cited (by 20% of participants).

 The pace at which retailers are using the new generation of interactive technologies to revolutionize the mobile customer experience must increase.
 The volatile situation in Chicago is far from over and may be replicated in other cities.
 It is only one example of what any retailer anywhere and its customers could face in the near future.
 Some mobile technology services have been designed to support customer loyalty initiatives, and they should be rolled out in the effort to generate sales and revenue, as well as being implemented in the service and support of customer communities.
 For retail operators who possess the imagination and initiative to employ the mobile technology required to adapt to unforeseen business situations, there are no limits to what they’ll be able to do for their customers and accomplish for their business, even under seemingly insurmountable stress.
 The revenue they’ll be able to source and the customer loyalty they’ll be able to report as a result of these efforts will be proud measures of industry success.